iluvjava/Maths/Notebook 2.0/CSE 546/Linear Regression.md

 \right\rbrace
 $$

-In addition, we are assuming that the system is over determined, meaning that there are more samples than the number of features in the dataset.
+In addition, we are assuming that the system is over determined(The same thing as getting a full rank matrix), meaning that there are more samples than the number of features in the dataset.

 And, the generative model we are looking at is: